Scripts for terminating an employee professionally

 Severance package termination example

-We want to recognize the contributions you’ve made to the company by offering severance pay to include 3 months salary and full benefits.
+We want to recognize your contributions.
+We are offering a severance package of 3 months’ salary and full benefits.
 If you want to accept our proposed severance package, please sign this separation agreement.

 How to manage the emotions of a terminated employee